 Download image

-EnBW supports the federal government's climate protection legislation.
-It confirms our transformation course with the goal of greenhouse gas neutrality by 2035 at the latest and gives us greater planning security.
+EnBW supports the German federal government’s climate targets.
+They confirm our own transformation course with the goal of net-zero emissions and provide us with greater planning certainty.

-• The expansion of renewable energies must be significantly accelerated.
-The federal government has made considerable progress here, but this must be further consolidated.
+• The expansion of renewable energy must be accelerated significantly.
+The federal government has made considerable progress here, but this progress must be further stabilized.

 Climate Protection Act (KSG) and Climate Protection Program